udacity-om/ud_self_driving_car_engineer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * I first tried with the default LeNet architecture, default hyperparameters (Mu = 0, Sigma = 0.1, Learn_Rate = 0.001, Epoch = 10) and images as it is without any pre-processing and got training/validation accuracy of 0.983/0.863
 * To increase the accuracies i first grayscaled and normalized the images and every other parameters same as before.
 This time got  training/validation accuracy of 0.983/0.863.
 Plotting the loss graph showed me that the model was overfitting

-![alt text][image1]
+![alt text][image3]

 * With my limited knowledge at this stage, to reduce overfitting, i reduced Sigma to 0.05, reduced Learn_Rate to 0.0005 and increased Epoch to 20.
 The accuracies decreased, training/validation accuracy of 0.975/0.859, and the model was still overfitting

-![alt text][image1]
+![alt text][image4]

-* After going through the forums, i decided to add dropouts after fully connected layer1 and fully connected layer2 with a Keep_Prob of 0.7.
+* After going through the forums regarding overfitting, i decided to add dropouts after fully connected layer1 and fully connected layer2 with a Keep_Prob of 0.7.
 Other parameters same as previous.
-This model showed some improvement with training/validation accuracy of 0.962/0.907
+This model showed some improvement with training/validation accuracy of 0.962/0.907 but validation accuracy still less than 0.93

+![alt text][image5]

+* So decided to play with Keep_Prob = 0.8.
+With this model the training/validation accuracy was 0.969/0.898.
+So no luck here and also the model looked like overfitting.

+![alt text][image6]

+* Next thought of reducing the Keep_Prob to 0.4.
+With this the accuracies reduced to training/validation accuracy of 0.937/0.879.

+![alt text][image7]

+* Still playing with Keep_Prob, i increased it to 0.5 and the accuracies improved to training/validation accuracy of 0.966/0.916

+![alt text][image8]

+* Next I kept increasing Keep_Prob to 0.6 and Epoch to 30 and there was slight improvement in accuracies, training/validation accuracy of 0.983/0.916

+![alt text][image9]

+* In the next model, i started tuning Sigma to 0.1 and increased Epoch to 60.
+This resulted in a good boot in accuracies, training/validation accuracy of 0.999/0.95

+![alt text][image10]

+* Experimenting more to improve the model, going through forums, i decided to add dropouts after every layer.
+Also to provide lower level information to the fully connected layer for better classification, I provided both convolution layer outputs to first fully connected layer.
+Also reduced Epoch to 50.
+This resulted in a slight reduction in accuracy, training/validation accuracy of 0.994/0.943

+![alt text][image11]

+* So decided to go back to the previous best model(training/validation accuracy of 0.999/0.95) with dropouts added to every layer.

-![alt text][image1]
+![alt text][image12]

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

 ###Test a Model on New Images